-At balance date, an amount of \$6,996 (2018: \$23,377), owing to the Responsible Entity, is included in payables in the statement of financial position.
+At balance date, an amount of \$nil (2019: \$6,996), owing to the Responsible Entity, is included in payables in the statement of financial position.

 13. Commitments/Contingent liabilities

 The Directors of the Responsible Entity are not aware of any material commitments or contingent liabilities.